Save 50% with the 4-Book

 - What's New

-This book contains a large number of minor changes, but only the following major changes since Speeding Up Your Mac: A Joe On Tech Guide, version 1.1:
+The second edition (version 2.0) of this book contained a large number of minor changes, but only the following major changes since Speeding Up Your Mac: A Joe On Tech Guide, version 1.1:

 - Updated the book for compatibility with macOS 10.13 High Sierra and the latest Mac models available as of December 2017